FLM-Audio: Natural Monologues Improves Native Full-Duplex Chatbots via Dual Training: : Model Design

 Even within a single utterance, textual and audio tokens are inherently asynchronous: one second of speech— represented by 12.5 frames of audio features—typically corresponds to only 3–4 monologue tokens.
-To address this mismatch, Moshi~\cite{moshi} adopts a token-level alignment strategy, where textual tokens are split with special \textit{<pad>} and \textit{<end-of-pad>} tokens, ensuring each token to appear precisely at the time it is spoken (Figure~\ref{fig:duplex}, left).
-While effective, this approach has two major drawbacks: (1) it requires fine-grained, word-level timestamps for training annotations, which significantly increases data processing cost and introduces vulnerability to cascading alignment errors; and (2) it diverges from humanoid dialog patterns.
-In natural conversations, humans think, listen, and speak concurrently, with internal monologues forming a coherent, forward-moving stream that generally precedes speech.
-From an empirical perspective, fragmenting sentences into isolated word-level tokens undermines the language modeling capacity of the backbone, as noticed in the original work \cite{moshi}.
-Consistently, related work has also reported limited instruct-following performance for Moshi \cite{minmo, omniflatten, sdm-bench}.
+To address this mismatch, Moshi~\citep{moshi} adopts a token-level alignment strategy, where textual tokens are split with special \textit{<pad>} and \textit{<end-of-pad>} tokens, ensuring each token to appear precisely at the time it is spoken (Figure~\ref{fig:duplex}, left).
+While effective, this approach has two major drawbacks: (1) it requires fine-grained, word-level timestamps for training annotations, which significantly increases data processing cost and introduces vulnerability to cascading alignment errors; and (2) it diverges from human-like dialog patterns.
+In natural conversations, humans think, listen, and speak concurrently, with internal monologues forming a coherent, forward-moving stream that generally \textit{precedes} speech.
+From an empirical perspective, fragmenting sentences into isolated word-level tokens undermines the language modeling capacity of the backbone, as noticed in the original work \citep{moshi}.
+Consistently, related work has also reported limited instruct-following performance for Moshi \citep{minmo, omniflatten, sdm-bench}.

-To overcome these limitations, \modelname adopts a ``Natural Monologues'' strategy, Instead of aligning text and audio at the word level, monologues are aligned at the sentence level, represented as continuous token sequences interleaved with continuous \texttt{<wait>} token sequences between sentences or paragraphs.
-The natural monologues can either lead or follow the spoken audio.
+To overcome these limitations, \modelname adopts a ``contiguous monologues'' strategy: instead of aligning text and audio at word-level, the monologues are represented as continuous token sequences, separated into sentences.
+Importantly, this setting mirrors human-like cognitive behaviors.
+The contiguous monologues can either lead or follow the spoken audio.

-\textit{Lead}: The monologue precedes the speaking channel by around 0$\sim$2 tokens (TTS-style), \modelname yields the same full-duplex latency as Moshi, as illustrated in Figure~\ref{fig:duplex} (right).
-Importantly, this setting mirrors humanoid cognitive processes, where planning and phrase organization occur shortly \textit{before} speech rather than \textit{word-by-word}.
-Once the text stream finishes, the channel is filled with \texttt{<wait>} tokens until the corresponding speech concludes or is interrupted by new input.
+\textit{Lead}: With monologue preceding the speaking channel by around 0$\sim$2 tokens (TTS-style), \modelname yields the same full-duplex latency as Moshi, as illustrated in Figure~\ref{fig:duplex} (right).
+Once the monologue sentence finishes, the text channel is filled with \texttt{<wait>} tokens until the corresponding speech concludes or is interrupted by new input.

 \textit{Follow}: The monologue trails the listening channel, facilitating tasks such as sentence-level ASR.